 Pain & Discomfort

-Living with Your New Crown
+Life With Your New Dental Crown

-During the first 24 hours of your recovery period, refrain from eating anything that is hard, sticky, or chewy.
+During the first 24 hours of your recovery period, refrain from eating anything hard, sticky, or chewy.
 During the days and weeks following your procedure, you can gradually reintroduce these foods into your diet.